 We have been living in "Cueva Esperanza" since 2004 and it is the first time we have experienced any water damage.
 According to the locals Andalucia of late has had three time the average rainfall over the past few months - hence the problems.
 Luckily a little damp simply needs drying out before re-plastering but this takes time as there may well be water working its way through the rock for a good few weeks yet.

+Water damage Persistent rain has also been problematic with the terrain in and around the village of Orce and its outlying hamlets.
+Small landslides partially blocking roads have been frequent as have the odd (and rather large) falling boulders.
+Pictured above is a small abandoned cave opposite our own, the front slid off during the early hours, now exposed to the elements it probably won't be long before there is a collapse.
 The other issue for cave owners is that many of these dwellings are used as holiday homes so with nobody being "in" the cave during the recent weather the rain has been able to cause more damage through damp.
 Come the summer though all will be well again, the Andalucian heat will bake the caves and revert the rock above to becoming impervious to water once more.
 The other upside of course is that the resevoirs are full and the region has enough water now to last for the next three years.
+For more information on Spanish caves visit Livinginacave.com |

 No comments: